Astrak/rag-boilerplate/README.md

 The scraper is not entirely automatized so one can vet if the data is correctly picked from the targeted website.

+It is built to have an associated S3 bucket storing the url lists.

 The user must separately:

 - discover valid article urls of the target,